‘Unbreakable Kimmy Schmidt’ Won’t Return For A Fifth Season, Talks Of Movie Finale

 — Vulture (@vulture) May 6, 2018

-For those who are unfamiliar with the series, the Unbreakable Kimmy Schmidt cast includes Ellie Kemper, Tituss Burgess, Jane Krakowski and Carol Kane.
+For those who are unfamiliar with the series, the Unbreakable Kimmy Schmidt cast includes Ellie Kemper, Tituss Burgess, Jane Krakowski, and Carol Kane.
 This comedy has played a key role in the development and progress of Netflix Originals.
 Netflix made the decision to pick-up this single-camera comedy after it originally piloted on NBC.
 Unbreakable Kimmy Schmidt became the very first ongoing 30-minute comedy series to make a debut on Netflix.
 Considering just how hilarious and binge-worthy the show is, it didn’t take long for it to become one of the most acclaimed Netflix Originals.

 'Unbreakable Kimmy Schmidt' Will End With Season 4, With Talks of a Movie https://t.co/FLpSvvVF5e pic.twitter.com/wWdq9eWEzi